nvanlaerebeke/container-docs-daux.io/README.md

 To build and push, run:

 ```
-make push
+NAME="daux.io" TAG="latest" make push
 ```

 ### Additional Options

-There are several options that can be passed to customize the build process:
+There are several options that can be passed to customize the build process.
+The defaults are only set when using the Jenkins pipeline.

 - REPO(default: registry.crazyzone.be): repository to push the image to
 - NAME(default: daux.io): name of the image